 One of the first things you’ll need to decide is whether you want a towable RV or a motorized one.
-Towable campers are less expensive than a motorized RV but you’ll need a reliable towing vehicle that can easily tow the camper your have in mind.
-Motorized RV may require a special license if they weight more than 26,000 lbs.
+Towable campers are less expensive than a motorized RV but you’ll need a reliable towing vehicle that can easily tow the camper you have in mind.
+Motorized RV may require a special license if they weigh more than 26,000 lbs.

 General RV has a good resource on the different types of RVs.
 You can read it on their website.

 In addition to the cost of the RV, you will also need to consider maintenance, insurance, and accessories.
 The cost of the RV itself will vary depending on the style of RV and whether or not you buy it new or used.
 Here is a breakdown of average Rv cost:

 Tent camping trailers: $5,000 to $20,000

 5th wheels camping trailers: $20,000 to $175,000